apigee/api-platform-samples/sample-proxies/xmltojson/README.md

 ### About

-The sample API proxy calls a backend weather service that returns weather data in XML format by default.
+The sample API proxy calls a backend service that returns data in XML format by default.
 We use the XML to JSON policy on the response flow to transform the response to JSON.

 ### Set up, deploy, invoke